To become a foster carer with The Fostering Company, you’ll have to go through the fostering application process.

 You will be asked to nominate three referees who are not related to you and who have agreed to give you a reference.
 Your referees will be asked to complete a written reference and will also be interviewed face to face by the social worker completing your assessment.
 It is important that you speak to your referees to make sure they are willing to do this and that they will speak honestly about you.

-This checklist is completed at this early stage to ensure there are no obvious risks within your home eg. a child in foster care cannot sleep in a bedroom that is an attic conversion for which you did not obtain proper planning permission and building control approval.
-Any other obvious hazards will be highlighted to you to ensure the safety of the child/young person in your care.
+Completed at this early stage to ensure there are no obvious risks within your home, e.g. a child in foster care cannot sleep in a bedroom that is an attic conversion for which you did not obtain proper planning permission.
+Obvious hazards will be highlighted to ensure the safety of the child or young person in your care.

 If you have had involvement with social services the social worker will explore the circumstances surrounding this and the implications for you in your role as a foster carer will be explored.